 “Women-owned micro-businesses are key drivers for productivity, growth, employment and social progress.
 Women entrepreneurs also tend to focus more on changing the world for the better.
 And I want to help them in bringing about that change!

 “Having spent 15 years as a business strategist and marketing expert resolving corporate marketing challenges, I qualified as a business coach and founded Academy for Women Entrepreneurs with one mission in mind: to empower women business owners in gaining a business mindset and developing skills to enable them to grow their businesses with confidence, fulfilment and joy.

 “We launched in March 2020, just as the lockdown hit, and had to quickly move our coaching and training online.
 And signs so far are promising!

 “We’ve already helped improve the business acumen and skills of hundreds of women entrepreneurs across the globe including the UK, Nigeria, Colombia, Mexico, Brazil, Kenya, Turkey, the US, Suriname, and Lebanon.”

 At Crunch, we’re all about simplifying self-employment.
 No matter where you are on your self-employed journey, no matter how big or small your company may be, we offer the support you need to take your business to the next level.

-Join Crunch Chorus, a supportive community of thousands of self-employed people across the UK, form your limited company with the support of our expert advisors, or get your hands on free entry-level accounting software with Crunch Zero.
+Join Crunch Chorus, a supportive community of thousands of self-employed people across the UK, form your limited company with the support of our expert advisors, or get your hands on free entry-level accounting software with Crunch Free.